durvaljr90/java-basic/README.md

-# java-basic-devdojo
+# java basic

-Project with basic and advance Java
+Java basic to advanced on DevDojo and Udemy projects